 No need to write he thought to himself.
 The reader knows he’s not thinking to someone else.
 Unless, of course, we’re talking paranormal or sci-fi.
 In such cases, you might indeed need to tell us who Montrose is thinking to.

 Note that the verb look is in the present tense.
 Because this is inner dialogue—words directed to the character from himself—verb tense can be past or present, even if the rest of the narrative is past tense.

 2. Use italics without dialogue tags

 When you’ve made it clear who the viewpoint character is, you can use italics without the dialogue tags.
 Readers will understand that the viewpoint character is the one revealing his thoughts.
 This lessens the narrative distance, and the reader feels closer to the story events, less like the outsider observing events or reading a report of what someone thought.

 Montrose tilted his head to get a clearer view of the hoyden behind Giselle.
 They look nothing alike.
 He dismissed the two of them with the flick of a wrist.
 And neither looks like my Margaret.

 Use of italics allows the writer to treat thoughts as if the words are dialogue, as if the character is speaking to himself.
 So, we can use the present tense look rather than looked, even if the rest of the story uses narration in the past tense.
 The writer can also use I and me and we and our, even if the story is in the third person.
 Whatever you can do with spoken dialogue, you can do with a character’s inner dialogue.
-If you’re using italics to convey that inner dialogue.

-3. Don’t use italics at all
+3. Don’t use italics or dialogue tags

 Montrose tilted his head to get a clearer view of the hoyden behind Giselle.
 They looked nothing alike, these two women posing as his dead wife’s sisters.
 He dismissed both with a flick of his wrist.
 They also looked nothing like his sweet, sweet Margaret.